 The cost is $45 per night for a campsite.
 Wood burning is prohibited, but charcoal fires are permitted in designated fire rings.
-Campground features 57 sites 30 standard – 26 tent -one group camp.
+The campground features 57 sites, 30 standard – 26 tent -one group camp.

 The park is open from dawn until dusk seven days a week, and the visitors center is open most Saturdays and Sundays from noon to 4 p.m.
-Parking is $12 but you can park free on Mulholland Blvd and there is a trail that takes you in for free past the parking lots.
+There is a fee to park, but you can park free on Mulholland Blvd and take a short into the park.

 Malibu Creek State Park is an easy hour’s drive from anywhere in the San Fernando Valley or Los Angeles.
 Expect a two-hour drive from Orange County with traffic.